-2. Can I use any Fitbit to track all activities?
+2. Can I Use any Fitbit to Track all Activities?

 There’s no one-size-fits-all Fitbit fitness tracker.
 Each model features a different build, includes different premiums, and performs differently.

 For example, if you would like to track swim workouts, like laps and strokes, you should consider a waterproof Fitbit like the Charge 3 or the Ionic Adidas Edition.
-And if you’re interested in an all-day activity tracker that can track female health, then you should for the like of the Versa Special Edition.
+And if you’re interested in an all-day activity tracker that can track female health, then you should like the Versa Special Edition.

 Just to set the record straight, it’s important to determine what you’d like to track before you spend on a Fitbit.

-3. Are Fitbit watches waterproof?
+3. Are Fitbit Watches Waterproof?

 There’s honestly no such thing as a waterproof fitness tracker.
 From what we know so far, Fitbits have IP67 and IP68 ratings.
 This denotes the extent to which the device can survive in water.